arcoirislabs/cordova-plugin-mqtt/README.md

 ### Changelog
 1. No support for authentication yet.
-2. Added new functions to publish, unsubscribe, disconnect.
+2. Added a better control over multiple subscriptions along with other methods' execution.
-3. Fixed some crash bugs.
+3. Fixed multiple subscriptions issue.
+Now you can subscribe to multiple topics (the topic parameter doesn't accepts an array.
+Still needs a string.
+So subscribe to the events separately).
-4. Now every function is threaded using Cordova.getThreadPool().
+4. Now every function is threaded.
 So no more blocking of UI due to previous implementation

 ### Documentation